risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-string.md

 To match a metacharacter literally, use the escape character `\` before the respective character in the pattern.
 To match the escape character itself, write two escape characters: `\\`.

-You can use `ESCAPE ''` to disable the escape mechanism, but specifying a custom escape character using the `ESCAPE` clause is not supported.
+You can use `ESCAPE ''` to disable the escape mechanism.
+The `ESCAPE` clause supports specifying a custom escape character, which must be either empty or a single character.

 ### Examples